Digital Metering and Exposure

 While any graph has the potential to evoke flashbacks of high school science trauma, a histogram is really quite simple—simple enough to be read and interpreted in the blink of an eye.
 And not only is your histogram easy to read, it really is your most reliable source of exposure feedback.

 Armed with the brightness values for each photosite in the image, the camera starts building the image’s histogram.
-The horizontal axis of the histogram has 256 discrete columns (0-255), one for each possible brightness value, with the 0/black column on the far left, and the 255/white column on the far right (they don’t display as individual columns because they’re crammed so close together).
+Think of the horizontal axis of the histogram as 256 discrete columns, one for each possible brightness value (0-255), with the 0/black column on the far left, and the 255/white column on the far right (they don’t display as individual columns because they’re crammed so close together).

-Despite millions of photosites to sample, your camera builds a new histogram for each image virtually instantaneously, adding each photosite’s brightness value to its corresponding column on the histogram, like stacking poker chips—the more photosites of a particular brightness value, the higher its corresponding column will spike.
+Despite millions of photosites to sample, your camera builds a new histogram for each image virtually instantaneously, stacking each photosite’s brightness value onto its corresponding column on the histogram, like stacking poker chips—the more photosites of a particular brightness value, the higher its corresponding column will spike.

-The black-and-white histogram most of us are familiar with is the luminosity histogram.
+While luminosity histogram most of us are familiar with is the luminosity histogram.
 But each photosite on a conventional sensor actually measures the tone of one of three colors: red, green, and blue (RGB).
-The RGB histogram uses the same pixel sampling process to separate the luminosity histogram into three separate, more granular, graphs, one for each color.
+The RGB histogram uses the same pixel sampling process to separate the luminosity histogram into three separate, more granular, graphs, one for the brightness each color from 0 to 255.

-The luminosity histogram shows the detail you captured, but it doesn’t tell you whether you lost color.
+The luminosity histogram shows the detail you captured, but it doesn’t tell you whether you captured all the color.
 In fact, the luminosity histogram could look fine even when two of the three RGB channels are clipped (cut off, indicating color is lost).
-So in high dynamic range scene (extreme highlights and shadows), or scenes with an extreme amount of one color (such a brilliant sunset or a backlit poppy), checking the RGB histogram to ensure that none of the image’s color channels is clipped is especially important.
-The solution for a clipped RGB channel (or two) is to reduce the exposure.
+So in high dynamic range scene (extreme highlights and shadows), or scenes with an extreme amount of one color (such a brilliant sunset or a backlit poppy), checking the RGB histogram to ensure that none of the image’s color channels are clipped is especially important.
+The solution for a clipped RGB channel is to reduce the exposure.

 There’s no such thing as a “perfect” histogram shape.
 Rather, the histogram’s shape is determined by the distribution of light in the scene, while its left/right distribution (whether the graph is skewed to the left or right) is a function of the amount of exposure you’ve chosen to give your image.
-The histogram graph’s height is irrelevant—information that appears cut off at the top of the histogram just means the graph isn’t tall enough to display all the photosites possessing that tone (or range of tones).
+The histogram graph’s height is irrelevant—information that appears cut off at the top of the histogram just means the graph isn’t tall enough to display all the photosites possessing that tone (or range of tones) and no adjustment of your image is necessary.

 When checking an image’s histogram for exposure, your primary concern should be to ensure that the none of the tone data is cut off on the left (lost shadows) or right (lost highlights).
 If your histogram appears cut-off on the left side, shadow detail is so dark that it registers as black.
 Conversely, if your histogram appears cut off on the right side, highlight detail is so bright that it registers as white.

 Basing the image’s exposure on the way the picture looks on the LCD is the single biggest exposure mistake I see photographers make.
-The post-capture review image that displays on your camera’s LCD is great for checking composition, but the range of tones you can see in your review image varies with many factors, such as the review screen’s brightness setting and the amount of ambient light striking the LCD.
+The post-capture review image that displays on your camera’s LCD is great for checking composition, but the range of tones you can see in your review image varies with many factors, such as the review screen’s brightness setting, the amount of ambient light striking the LCD, or how your camera processes the jpeg file it creates for the preview (even if you shoot raw only, a small jpeg is created to display on the LCD).
 Even more important, because there’s more information captured than the LCD preview can show, even in the best conditions, you’ll never know how much recoverable data exists in the extreme shadows and highlights by relying on the LCD preview.

 It’s human nature to try to expose a scene so the picture on the LCD looks good, but an extreme dynamic range image that looks good on the LCD will likely have unusable highlights or shadows.
 As counterintuitive as it feels, exposing a high dynamic range scene enough to reveal detail in the darkest shadows brightens the entire scene (not just the shadows), likely pushing the image’s highlights to unrecoverable levels.
 And making an image dark enough on the LCD to salvage bright highlights darkens the entire scene, all but ensuring that the darkest shadows will be too black.

-In fact, a properly exposed, a scene with both bright highlights and dark shadows, such as a sunrise or sunset, will look awful on the LCD (dark shadows and bright highlights) because there’s information there you can’t see (yet).
+In fact, a properly exposed image (good histogram) of a scene with both bright highlights and dark shadows (high dynamic range), such as a sunrise or sunset, will usually look awful on the LCD (nearly black shadows and white highlights) because there’s information there you can’t see (yet).
 The histogram provides the only reliable representation of the tones you captured (or, in your live-view LCD display or mirrorless electronic viewfinder, of the tones you’re about to capture).

 Using the pre-capture histogram—almost always in my Sony mirrorless viewfinder, but the histogram on a mirrorless or DSLR LCD screen will work too—I start the exposure process as I always have.
-In manual exposure mode, I default to my camera’s best ISO (100 for most cameras, but definitely not all, so check your camera’s native ISO), and the best f-stop for my composition.
+In manual exposure mode, I default to my camera’s best ISO (100 for my own and in fact most, but definitely not all, cameras—so check your camera’s native ISO), and the best f-stop for my composition.
 I don’t touch these settings unless motion in my scene, such as wind or star movement, forces an ISO and/or f-stop compromise.
-With ISO and f-stop set, I slowly adjust my shutter speed with my eye on the histogram until it looks right.
+With ISO and f-stop set, I watch my histogram as I slowly adjust my shutter speed until the histogram looks right.
 Click.

 In a low or moderate contrast scene, I’ll have a little room on both sides of the histogram (the graph doesn’t bump up against either side)—a very easy scene to expose.
 But in a high dynamic range scene, the difference between the darkest shadows and brightest highlights might stretch beyond one or both sides of the histogram.
 When a high dynamic range scene forces me to choose between saving the highlights or the shadows, I almost always bias my exposure choice toward sparing the highlights, carefully dialing the shutter speed until the histogram bumps against the right side.

-When forced to decide between the highlights or shadows, I almost always try to spare the highlights, for a couple of reasons: First, shadows are usually easy to recover than highlights; second, highlights are almost always more important than shadows.
-In fact, because the human eye is reflexively drawn to the brightest areas of the frame, I rarely have anything important in the shadows of a high dynamic range scene.
+I think the highlights are more important for a couple of reasons: First, extreme shadows are usually easy to recover than extreme highlights; second, highlights are almost always more important than shadows.
+That’s because the human eye is reflexively drawn to the brightest areas of the frame, so try to avoid anything important in the shadows of a high dynamic range scene.

 Most mirrorless cameras, and many newer DSLRs, offer “zebra” highlight warnings in their pre-capture view.
 The first time I meter a scene, my camera’s current exposure settings (based on my previous scene) might be far from what the new scene requires.
 When that’s the case, I push my shutter speed fast until the zebras appear (if my prior exposure was too dark) or disappear (if my prior exposure was too bright), then refine the exposure more slowly while watching the histogram.
 While these alerts aren’t nearly as reliable as the histogram and should never be relied on for final exposure decisions, I use their appearance as a signal that it’s time to monitor my histogram.